Census Dots

 Asian

-Of the 527 places in New Mexico, Paradise Hills is the 52nd most populous.
+Paradise Hills is ranked the 50th most populous place in New Mexico, out of 528 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Paradise Hills was ranked the 52nd most populous place in the 2020 Census.

 Paradise Hills's White Population